 As the 1990s dawned, Barry mounted a solo career, Bill founded a country group called the Blue Shadows, and Susan joined the Continental Drifters, an all-star New Orleans-via-Los Angeles combo also featuring her husband along with onetime Bangle, Vicki Peterson.

-In 1994, the "core four" - Bob, John, Susan and Paul, contributed a newly-recorded Cowsills track, "Is It Any Wonder," to the "Yellow Pills - Volume One" pop compilation and a new studio album, "Global", followed in 1998.
+In 1994, "the core four" - Bob, John, Susan and Paul, contributed a newly-recorded Cowsills track, "Is It Any Wonder", to the "Yellow Pills - Volume One" pop compilation and a new studio album, "Global", followed in 1998.
 They later hit the oldies circuit and started playing small clubs and showcases in the Los Angeles area and across the country.
+In 2000, John became a member of The Beach Boys touring group, playing keyboards and singing lead vocal on "Help Me Rhonda", "Wouldn't It Be Nice", "I Can Hear Music", "Wild Honey", and "Darlin'".
+In 2008 he switched to drums and was on hand for the band's 50th Anniversary Tour in 2011.
+As of 2015, he was still touring with The Beach Boys.

 Bob, Paul and Susan continued to perform several shows per month as The Cowsills while still maintaining their separate careers.
 In 2007 they toured as part of a package called The Original Idols Live!, hosted by Barry Williams, who played Greg Brady on The Brady Bunch.
 For 2012, their website listed shows scheduled in California.